-You'll find access to the major sections of the Community by clicking Forums – found at the top of the site.
+You'll find access to the major sections of the Community by selecting Jump to a forum – found at the top of the site.

-You can also click AT&T Community Forums, which will take you back to the home page.
-From there, you can access specific forums, the Latest conversations and additional information if you're Looking for more.
+You can also click AT&T Community Forums at the top of the page, which will take you back to the community home page.
+From there, you can access specific forums, the Latest conversations and explore additional areas.

 Subscribe to a topic

 To get email updates when something new is posted to a topic, as a registered user, you can Follow that topic.

 At the top of the topic that you'd like to receive notifications for, simply click the Follow button.

 To get email updates when something new is added to a post, as a registered user, you can Follow that post.

 At the bottom of the original question, you will see a series of options: Like, Comment, Follow and Share.
 Choose Follow from that menu list.

 You will now receive a notification to your primary email address whenever there is an update to this question.
 It's just that simple!